-The Day "Imam" Became A Four Letter Word
+The Day "Imam" Became a Four Letter Word

 One summer morning, about a year ago, I found myself in a car with a young Muslim man who had memorized all of the Qur’an.
 I hadn’t really hung out with a young, male Muslim teen in a while, so I thought I’d pick his brain.
 This was at a time when I thought I wanted to be an imam, or religious leader.
 Before I got a chance though, he let out a yawn.